Exercise

 Swimming can greatly help with weight control, however swimming outside in colder water activates every muscle in your body, causing you to lose more calories than if you were swimming indoors; it encourages muscles tone, improves endurance, and it can improve your heart and lung function.
 Another plus to choosing swimming as your fertility-friendly activity is that it is a very low-risk exercise to try alongside IVF.
 So, if you are someone who is used to daily exercises and feels sluggish during times where you are told not to exercise, this can be a way to regain that feeling of normalcy without impacting your treatments.
 The benefit of cold water swimming is great for sperm as this activity is sure to prevent your testicles from overheat to a level that could impact fertility.

 Whatever exercise you choose, these five are all great starting places for exercise that can be gentle enough to support your fertility, no matter where you are in your journey.
-However, always consult your infertility specialists before making any lifestyle changes.
+It’s worth noting that you should always consult your fertility specialist before making any lifestyle changes, though.